 Semester Schedule.
-We will not meet in class on Wednesday, September 20, Wednesday, October 4, or Wednesday, October 11.
-In place of class on September 20, each student will schedule a time to take Exam 1 during the second week of classes.
-The other two make-up days are to be re-scheduled, according to University policy, in consultation with students.
+We will not meet in class on Tuesday, October 8, or on Tuesday, October 22.
+In place of these classes, each student will schedule a time to take Exam 1 before the end of September.

 General Information.

 This is a course in mathematics.
 We will study many of the topics that are studied in the high school curriculum at an advanced level.
 One goal of the course is for students to make connections among different areas of mathematics and between high school and advanced mathematics.
 This course may include both new and familiar topics; your goal should be to increase your depth of understanding of each topic studied.
 A main focus of the course will be on mathematical problem solving, proof, and writing mathematics.
 You should be prepared to work through a lot of problems, prove your results, and write your work clearly and accurately.
 We will study a range of topics selected from the areas of algebra, geometry, trigonometry, functions, probability and statistics.